Transit Advanced Config¶

 Note

 The advanced configuration applies to each Aviatrix Transit Gateway.
-Go to Multi-Cloud Transit -> Advanced Config -> Edit Transit.
-Select one gateway and apply the following changes.
+To edit a Transit Gateway’s advanced configuration, go to Multi-Cloud Transit > Advanced Config.

 This option changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.